ibm-cloud-docs/cis/logpush.md

 ```
 {: pre}

-### Creating a Logpush job with Cloud Object Storage API
+### Creating a Logpush job to send logs to Cloud Object Storage
 {: #logpush-setup-cos-api}

 To create a Logpush job with Cloud Object Storage, follow these steps: